AustrianDataLAB/bakery_as_a_service/README.md

-# BAAS - Bakery as a service
+# BaaS - Bakery as a service

 Bakeries need to provide and make use of multiple services in order to run smoothly.
 I sat done with a medium sized bakery in my